 It is important to use the identity in a consistent manner.
 It is the responsibility of members, designers, organizations and suppliers to follow the guidelines and reproduce the identity in print and electronic media only as described.
 The logo (including graphics, fonts, placement, and colours) must not be altered.

-Where there is a question about the use of the logo, the CAPLA CEO, Board or Communications Specialist must be advised and will offer advice and direction.
+Where there is a question about the use of the logo, the CAPLA Executive Director, Board or Communications Specialist must be advised and will offer advice and direction.

 Elements and Formats:

 - Always use approved digital art to reproduce the logo.

 - The CAPLA logo is made up of the bar, maple leaf and the CAPLA logotype.